jgarber623/svgeez/CONTRIBUTING.md

 svgeez's formatting guidelines are defined in the `.editorconfig` file which uses the [EditorConfig](http://editorconfig.org) syntax.
 There are [a number of great plugins for a variety of editors](http://editorconfig.org/#download) that utilize the settings in the `.editorconfig` file.
 EditorConfig takes the hassle out of syntax-specific formatting.

 Additionally, [Rubocop](https://github.com/bbatsov/rubocop) can be used to help identify possible trouble areas in your code.
-Run `bundle exec rake rubocop` to generate Rubocop's static code analysis report.
+Run `bin/rubocop` to generate Rubocop's static code analysis report.

 Your bug fix or feature addition won't be rejected if it runs afoul of any (or all) of these guidelines, but following the guidelines will definitely make everyone's lives a little easier.